phipsonlab/NextClone/splintr.md

 First thing first:

-1. Copy the `nextflow.config` file on our github repository: https://github.com/phipsonlab/NextClone.
+1. Clone the repository from github: https://github.com/phipsonlab/NextClone.
-2. Set the directory/file path in the config file for the following parameters:
+2. Set the directory/file path in the `nextflow.config` file for the following parameters:
    1. `publish_dir`
    2. `clone_barcodes_reference`
    3. `scrnaseq_bam_files`